polarityio/crits/README.md

 ### IP Addresses

-The Polarity CRITs integration currently searches for IPv4 and IPv6 (including RFC 1918 addresses) entities as a resource by querying the URL `/api/v1/ips`.
+The Polarity CRITs integration currently searches for IPv4 and IPv6 (including RFC 1918 addresses) entities as a resource and indicator type by querying the URL `/api/v1/ips` and `/api/v1/indicators?c-type=ip&c-lower=<ipValue>`.

 ### Hashes